Setting and sticking with a goal like a New Year resolution can be a challenge, but it doesn’t have to be.

 3. Promise to commit

-With small tasks planned out, the next step in achieving a New Year resolution is to make a promise to yourself.
+With small tasks planned out, the next step in achieving your goal is to make a promise to yourself.

 As you progress with your plan, tracking your progress (no matter how small ) can help you reaffirm that promise you made to yourself.